 - Critical decisions, such as setting the budget and selecting the

-programme chair and the programme committee, have to be approved by
+program chair and the program committee, have to additionally be approved by

 - A final post-event report is required.

 Event organizers are encouraged to contact the ACM